-The Group's financial key performance indicators are revenue, operating EBIT and EBIT.
+The Group's primary financial key performance indicators are revenue, operating EBIT and EBIT.

-In the past financial year, consolidated revenue grew by EUR 13.6 million to EUR 98.3 million, an increase of 16%.
-The Industrial segment showed an increase in revenue of EUR 11.0 million.
-Own work capitalized (product developments) was EUR 3.9 million, up 8% on the previous year's level.
-The share of own work capitalized as a percentage of consolidated revenue fell from 4.3% to 4.0% in the 2022 financial year.
+In the past financial year, consolidated revenue grew by EUR 14.3 million to EUR 112.6 million, an increase of 14.5%.
+The Industrial segment showed an increase in revenue of EUR 11.1 million.
+Own work capitalized (product developments) was EUR 5.7 million, up 44% on the previous year's level.
+The share of own work capitalized as a percentage of consolidated revenue rose from 4.0% to 5.0% in the 2023 financial year.

-Other operating income increased by EUR 0.9 million, rising from EUR 2.8 million to EUR 3.7 million.
-This increase was primarily due to the reclassification of exchange differences previously recognized in equity totaling EUR 2.0 million, which were reclassified to the income statement in 2022.
-The Group also received grants for participating in a research program amounting to EUR 0.2 million.
-This was offset by a reduction in income from insurance compensation.
-While the Group received insurance compensation payments of EUR 0.9 million in the previous year for damage caused by the cyber attack in 2021, it did not receive any further compensation payments in the year under review.
+Other operating income decreased by EUR 2.0 million from EUR 3.7 million to EUR 1.7 million.
+This decrease was primarily due to previous year's reclassification of exchange differences previously recognized in equity totaling EUR 2.0 million, which were reclassified to the income statement in 2022.
+The Group also received grants for participating in a research program amounting to EUR 0.8 million.